masoniis/b/readme.md

 ## Notes for grading

+Easiest way to navigate is the showcase keybinds (number keys 1, 2, and 3!), note that after pressing one it may take a bit for terrain to load in so be patient.

 ### Important usage warnings/notes

-1. UI is EXPENSIVE.
-I recommend turning it off when you aren't actively paying attention to it.
+1. UI is EXPENSIVE and may cause lag so be weary of that.
 2. Shadows have very low render distance of 32 voxels (didn't have time for cascaded shadow maps) and also have some other small issues.
-3. Chunk generation speed is not extremely fast (swap generator type with `T`).
-It is easy to overwhelm it by moving fast depending on hardware.

 ### Cool things I'm proud of (things to pay attention to)

 #### Graphics stuff

 1. "Vertex pulling."
-Each group of 6 vertices that make up a face share a single 32 bit float in a GPU buffer.
-This required cool GPU stuff and packing/unpacking face data in shaders.
+Each group of 6 vertices that make up a face share a **single 32 bit uint** in a GPU buffer.
+This required cool GPU stuff and unpacking face data in shaders (packing on CPU of course).
-2. Global illumination via the "Sun" with directional lighting, and a shadow pass that adds (somewhat scuffed) shadows using shadow mapping.
+2. Global illumination via the "sun" with directional lighting, and a shadow pass that adds basic hard-shadows using shadow mapping.
-3. Approximate ambient occlusion based on nearby voxels to a vertex.
+3. Approximate **ambient occlusion** based on nearby voxels to a vertex.
 Provides some depth to the world.
 4. Full transparency support via a separate render pass.
 5. Custom UI implementation (with `taffy` for computing flexbox layouts and `glyphon` for text heavylifting)
 6. Custom fog and sky shaders that define the sky and horizon blending with sun/moon.